christinecho/Analysis-of-Gene-Expressions/README.md

 # Analysis-of-Gene-Expressions
-analyzing gene expression values from Gtex datasets and visualizing
+Analyzing gene expression values from Gtex and TCGA datasets with NumPy and Pandas.
+Also includes data visualization and generated report.

+Note: data not included in GitHub because data is only available with permission from sources.